ben-mulhern/cd-collection/README.md

 # cd-collection
-Basic web app to learn some Angular, JS and Vertx.
+Basic web app to learn some Angular, ScalaJS and Http4s.
 Uses Scala, Sqlest and H2 db for backend.

 #To-do
-1) Route-matcher - Need to write my own because Vertx one only works with Scala 2.10, and Sqlest only works with 2.11

-2) Refactor - Need to refactor all the services and the server class, serialisation etc
+1) Re-write JS with ScalaJS

+2) Address issues with serialisation (recursion, non-standard characters)

-3) Finish the other pages (albums)
+3) Finish the other pages & services (albums)

-4) Auto-create the DB on first run
+4) Auto-create the DB on first run (or ship with an empty db)

+5) Figure out how all the Angular dependencies work - do I need to check them into my repo or can I get SBT to handle it?

+6) Add a favicon

 #To run
-Currently you have to manually create the tables in the H2 db (see dal and ddl source for details)
+Currently you have to manually create the tables in the H2 db (see SQL source for details)

 To run from SBT:

-sbt "run-main org.vertx.java.platform.impl.cli.Starter run scala:server.CdCollectionServer"
+~re-start

+to fire up server, then go to localhost:8080 (or most interesting page is localhost:8080/public/artists.html)